RealinMax/RealinMax.github.io/_posts/2023-12-08-eng_writing_6th.md

 ---
-title:  "Say This As Today's Affirmations"
+Title:  "Say This As Today's Affirmations"
 ---

 ## English Writing : Day 6